 Choosing the right pregnancy test after implantation bleeding can be what separates a clear answer from a confusing one.
 Here are your options:

-If you are looking for fast answers, urine tests are your best bet.
+If you are looking for fast answers, Urine tests are a convenient option.
 Some of the brands are ultra sensitive and can pick up low levels of hCG as well.

 If you don’t want to squint at faint lines, you can take a digital pregnancy test that gives you a clear answer of ‘Pregnant’ and ‘Not Pregnant’.
 However, if you choose this option, wait for a few days after the spotting has stopped, as you need a bit more hCG to get the right results.